yushiangfu/study-notes/c0-task-memory.md

 ### Kmap

-In many cases, it's for highmem utilization, but the highmem zone contains no page in our study case.
+In our study case, the highmem zone is not populated with any pages, although in many scenarios, it is intended for high memory utilization.

 <details><summary> More Details </summary>